 Dog attacks leave more than bite marks.
 The pressure and tearing from a dog’s jaw can damage muscle, tendon, and bone beneath the surface.
 Infections, including Pasteurella and Capnocytophaga, can develop within 24 to 72 hours from a wound that initially appears minor.
 Other common injuries include nerve and tendon damage limiting hand or arm function, facial scarring, bone fractures, and psychological harm including anxiety and PTSD.

 According to the Centers for Disease Control and Prevention, dog bites send approximately 800,000 Americans to medical care each year.
 Children account for the largest share of serious injuries because their height places the face and head at risk when a dog lunges.
-Our Oklahoma City child injury lawyers handle dog attack cases involving young children, including those with growth plate injuries; our wrongful death attorneys represent families when an attack is fatal.
+Our team’s child injury practice handles dog attack cases involving young children, including those with bone growth plate fractures in children; we also represent families pursuing wrongful death claims when an attack is fatal.

 Seeking compensation for dog attack injuries in Oklahoma City